Surath916/Guessing-number-game/README.md

 Algorithm:

-Using random.randint, the random library is loaded to produce a random number, (rand_num) between 1 and 100.
+Using random.randint, the random library is loaded to produce a random number(rand_num) between 1 and 100.

-When the user correctly guesses the number or exits the game, the guessing_number_game() function begins a loop that will run indefinitely.
+Untill the user correctly guesses the number or exits the game, the guessing_number_game() function begins a loop that will run indefinitely.

 The user is given the option to quit by typing "q" or entering a number between 1 and 100.
 The loop continues and the user is notified once more if the input is not a number or "q."

 The loop is interrupted and the game is over if the user types "q."

-The try block tries to convert the user's input into an integer if they enter a number.
+The 'try' block tries to convert the user's input into an integer if they enter a number.
 The loop continues if the input cannot be transformed, and the user is once more notified.

 One more guess is added to the total.